Close mobile menu

 Rest assured, you can begin taking courses required for your desired major if/when you formally apply and are offered admission into your desired program.

 Review our Program Change Webinar.
-If you are applying to any BA or BSc program in Lassonde, our new webinar covers everything you need to know.
+If you apply to any BA or BSc program in Lassonde, our webinar covers everything you need to know.

-If you are curious to explore which courses Lassonde students take in these various programs, feel free to review the official Academic Calendar requirements online.
+If you want to explore which courses Lassonde students take in these various programs, please review the official Academic Calendar requirements online.

 Applying to a Bachelor of Engineering (BEng)